 The mesh STA with the numerically greater of the two MAC addresses shall discard the received SAE Commit message, retransmit its last SAE Commit message, set the t0 (retransmission) timer, and remain in Committed state.

-The mesh STA with the numerically lesser of the two MAC addresses shall set Sync to zero, increment Sc, choose the group from the received SAE Commit message, generate new PWE and new secret values according to 12.4.5.2 (PWE and secret generation), process the received SAE Commit message according to 12.4.5.4 (Processing of a peer’s SAE Commit message), generate a new SAE Commit message and SAE Confirm message, and transmit the new Commit and Confirm to the peer.
+The mesh STA with the numerically lesser of the two MAC addresses shall set Sync to zero, increment Sc, choose the group from the received SAE Commit message, generate new PWE and new secret values according to 12.4.5.2 (PWE and secret generation), and process the received SAE Commit message according to 12.4.5.4 (Processing of a peer’s SAE Commit message).
+If processing fails, the protocol instance shall generate a Fail event and terminate, otherwise it generates a new SAE Commit message and SAE Confirm message, and transmits the new Commit and Confirm to the peer.
 It shall then transition to Confirmed state.

 If the group is supported and matches that used when the protocol instance constructed its SAE Commit message, the protocol instance checks the peer-commit-scalar and PEER-COMMIT-ELEMENT from the message.
 If they match those sent as part of the protocol instance’s own SAE Commit message, the frame shall be silently discarded (because it is evidence of a reflection attack) and the t0 (retransmission) timer shall be set.
-If the received element and scalar differ from the element and scalar offered, the received SAE Commit message shall be processed according to 12.4.5.4 (Processing of a peer’s SAE Commit message), Sc shall be incremented (thereby setting its value to one), the protocol instance shall then construct an SAE Confirm message, transmit it to the peer, and set the t0 (retransmission) timer.
+If the received element and scalar differ from the element and scalar offered, the received SAE Commit message shall be processed according to 12.4.5.4 (Processing of a peer’s SAE Commit message).
+If processing fails, the protocol instance shall generate a Fail event and terminate, otherwise Sc shall be incremented (thereby setting its value to one), the protocol instance shall then construct an SAE Confirm message, transmit it to the peer, and set the t0 (retransmission) timer.
 It shall then transition to Confirmed state.

 Twenty-Second Erratum [PT = 1]